-26.16 If you decide to cut a migrant's salary package to a lower rate than you stated on their CoS (for example, because allowances offered have changed), the new rate that you pay to them must meet the current appropriate rate requirements.

-26.17 If the new rate is below the appropriate rate, you can't continue to sponsor them and you must report this to us using your SMS account.

-26.18 There is an exception to this rule if you are making a temporary reduction to a migrant's hours due to the current economic climate.
-Where this is the case:

-- a) the migrant must be working in the same job with reduced working hours - b) the reduced hours must be part of a company-wide policy to avoid redundancies - c) you must not treat the migrant more, or less favourably than settled workers you employ - d) the migrants pay or working hours must not be cut by more than 30 per cent - e) the reduction in pay must be proportionate to the reduction in hours - f) the arrangement must not be in place for more than one year g) at the end of the arrangement, the migrant's pay will return to at least the level it was before the arrangement was in place.
+- 26.16 If you decide to cut a migrant's salary package to a lower rate than you stated on their CoS (for example, because allowances offered have changed), the new rate that you pay to them must meet the current appropriate rate requirements. - 26.17 If the new rate is below the appropriate rate, you can't continue to sponsor them and you must report this to us using your SMS account. - 26.18 There is an exception to this rule if you are making a temporary reduction to a migrant's hours due to the current economic climate.
+Where this is the case: - a) the migrant must be working in the same job with reduced working hours - b) the reduced hours must be part of a company-wide policy to avoid redundancies - c) you must not treat the migrant more, or less favourably than settled workers you employ - d) the migrants pay or working hours must not be cut by more than 30 per cent - e) the reduction in pay must be proportionate to the reduction in hours - f) the arrangement must not be in place for more than one year - g) at the end of the arrangement, the migrant's pay will return to at least the level it was before the arrangement was in place.

-26.19 The only other exceptions to this rule are where the reduction is due to the migrant taking a period of:

-- a) maternity leave

-- b) paternity leave

-- c) adoption leave

-- d) long-term sick leave in excess of one continuous calendar month.

-26.20 If the reduction in salary is due to the migrant being absent from work without pay for one month or more during any 12 month period from 1 January to 31 December, other than for the reasons listed above (whether over a single or multiple periods), you can't continue to sponsor them and you must report this using your SMS account.

-26.21 If a sponsored migrant wishes to take a longer period of other unpaid leave, for example a sabbatical, you must stop sponsoring them and report this using your SMS account.

-26.22 If the migrant was granted leave under Tier 2 (General) as a 'high earner' and the reduction in salary takes them below the high earner threshold, the migrant must make a new application for leave.
+- 26.19 The only other exceptions to this rule are: - a) where the reduction is due to the migrant taking a period of: - maternity leave - paternity leave - adoption leave - long-term sick leave in excess of one continuous calendar month - b) In the case of a Tier 2 (ICT) migrant where the reduction is due to them not being physically present in the UK. - 26.20 If the reduction in salary is due to the migrant being absent from work without pay for one month or more during any 12 month period from 1 January to 31 December, other than for the reasons listed above (whether over a single or multiple periods), you can't continue to sponsor them and you must report this using your SMS account. - 26.21 If a sponsored migrant wishes to take a longer period of other unpaid leave, for example a sabbatical, you must stop sponsoring them and report this using your SMS account. - 26.22 If the migrant was granted leave under Tier 2 (General) as a 'high earner' and the reduction in salary takes them below the high earner threshold, the migrant must make a new application for leave.